-For frequent flyers or folks trying to navigate through the jungle of budget airline baggage requirements, one thing is for sure: the Tortuga Outbreaker is an excellent carry-on backpack.
+For frequent flyers or folks trying to navigate through the jungle of budget airline baggage requirements, rejoice; the Tortuga Outbreaker is an excellent carry-on backpack.

 The Tortuga Outbreaker is right up there with the best carry-on travel backpacks, and the only backpack that might be a slightly better full-sized carry-on backpack is the Nomatic Travel backpack.
 Overall though, the Tortuga Outbreaker is a proven best choice as far as badass carry-on bags go.

 That said, I’ll be honest with you: the 45-liter Tortuga Outbreaker is large enough for some concern.
-Roughly 75% of airlines will allow you to carry this backpack on the plane, but certain budget airlines may give you a hard time or even charge you to check in the bag… and that sucks.
+Roughly 75% of airlines will allow you to carry this backpack on the plane, but certain budget airlines (Ryanair…) may give you a hard time or even charge you to check in the bag… and that sucks.

-Most of the time you should be fine, but check each airline’s carry-on requirements to be sure the Tortuga Outbreaker will be accepted, and don’t overpack your bag in case of those close calls.
+Most of the time you should be fine, but check each airline’s carry-on requirements to be sure the Tortuga Outbreaker will be accepted.
+Oh, and don’t overpack your bag in case of those close calls.

 Now, let’s take a look at the Tortuga Setout below.

 The Tortuga Setout is the Perfect Backpack for you if…

 Now that you have seen what makes the Outbreaker so awesome, it is time we take a good look at the Tortuga Setout bag.
 Below I have listed a few of my favorite features and reasons why you should choose the Tortuga Setout vs the Outbreaker.